algorandfoundation/devportal-code-examples/CONTRIBUTING.md

 ### Setup Repository

-Clone the repository if it has not been done already.
+1. Clone the repository if it has not been done already.
 This only has to be done once to set up the project

 ```bash
 git clone git@github.com:algorandfoundation/devportal-code-examples.git
 ```

-Update the latest changes from the remote repository
+2. Update the latest changes from the remote repository

 ```bash
 git fetch
 ```

+3. Start localnet with `algokit localnet start`
+4. Bootstrap all of the projects for the first time with `algokit project bootstrap all` at the ROOT directory
+5. Run the tests with `algokit project run test`
 #### Feature branches

 Please use the following convention when naming branches for clarity: